kyleburton/sandbox/writing/bash/202410270-idioms-and-practices.md

 main "$@"
 ```

 Briefly, you set a bash variable by assigning to it by name, eg: `cmd="$1"`, while you use a dollar sign in front of the variable to get it's value: `$cmd`.
-Bash also supports "dollar curly-braces" for getting the value: `${cmd}` which may seem verbose though supports other useful features.
-It also allows you to more correctly concatenate: `X$cmdX` vs `X${cmd}X`, the former likely being an error, the latter being explicit.
+Bash also supports "dollar curly-braces" for getting the value: `${cmd}` which is slightly more verbose though supports other useful features like default values, removing prefixes and suffixes.
+It also allows you correctly concatenate: `X$cmdX` vs `X${cmd}X`, the former likely being an error (because it uses the variable `cmdX` vs `cmd`, the latter being explicit.

 There are few new things here, first is defaulting an empty or unset variable: `"${1:-}"` uses the "birdface" to provide a default (I think I first heard `:-` called a "bird face" from [Jessitron](https://jessitron.com/2015/02/10/fun-with-optional-typing-cheap-mocking/)).
 The variable in this case is `$1`, the first argument to the `main` function, what follows after the `:-` is the default, in this case the empty string.

-This syntax `${1:-}` is very useful when using the `set -u` option, allowing you to decide how to handle unset variables (vs them being an error).
+This syntax `${1:-}` is very useful when using the `set -u` option, allowing you to handle unset variables by allowing them to be an empty string (vs them being an error).

 [`shift`](https://www.gnu.org/software/bash/manual/bash.html#index-shift) is the next new idea here.
 In shell scripts a common idiom is to process some arguments in one function and then pass the remainder to another function or command.
 Bash uses `$1`, `$2`, `$3` and so on, for the arguments to your script or to your functions.  `shift` "pops" the first argument off, shifting `$2` into `$1`, `$3` into `$2` and so on.
-This allows the script above to shift off `api` and then pass the remaining arguments `$@` to the `cmd-api` function.
+This allows the script above to shift off the command `api` (in the first clause of the case statement) and then pass the remaining arguments `$@` to the `cmd-api` function.

-`$@` is related to `$*`, both of which represent the arguments passed to a script or function, and is explained well in [this Unix& Linux Stackexchange post](https://unix.stackexchange.com/questions/129072/whats-the-difference-between-and).
+`$@` is related to `$*`, both of which represent the arguments passed to a script or function, and are explained well in [this Unix& Linux Stackexchange post](https://unix.stackexchange.com/questions/129072/whats-the-difference-between-and).

-`case` is a `bash` syntax for pattern matching an argument against [glob patterns](https://tldp.org/LDP/abs/html/globbingref.html).  glob patterns are what you may have seen for matching files at the command line, eg: `ls *.txt` is a glob for matching all file names in the current directory that have a `.txt` suffix.
+`case` is a `bash` syntax for pattern matching an argument against [glob patterns](https://tldp.org/LDP/abs/html/globbingref.html).  glob patterns are often used for matching  strings and files at the command line, eg: `ls *.txt` is a glob for matching all file names in the current directory that end with a `.txt` suffix.
 Each entry in a case statement is terminated with a `;;`.
 In the example above, I have separated multiple commands on the same line with a `;`, you can do this anywhere in your scripts or even in your terminal, for example:

 ```bash
 > ls -ltrh; date